aregsar/aregsarblog/blog/2021/installing-php-extensions-on-macos/index.md

 pecl list | grep redis
 ```

-Now we will only see the redis extenssiom:
+The result:

 ```bash
 redis   5.3.1   stable
 ```

-## Checking if PHP recognizes extensions
+## Checking if PHP recognizes installed extensions

-Even though PECL might list an extension as installed, php might not recognize it if it was not properly installed.

 To make sure the extension is properly installed we need to also check if php can see the extension.

+Even though PECL might list an extension as having been installed, PHP might not recognize it if it was not properly installed.

+Sometimes an older version of the extension may be cached and not replaced after installation.
+Usually using the --force option with the pecl install command will solve the problem.

 We can list all php extensions: